Khandoba: Development of the sect

 Marathi literature has a mixed reaction to the sect of Khandoba.
 Naranjanamadhva (1790) in stotra (hymn) dedicated to Khandoba calls him "an illustrious king with rich clothes and a horse with a saddle studded with jewels", who was once "an ascetic beggar who ride an old bull and carried an ant-bitten club (khatvanga)" – a humorous take on the Puranic Shiva.
-In another instance (1855), he is called a ghost by a Christian missionary and Koknastha Brahmin in a debate against Deshastha Brahmin.
+In another instance (1855), he is called a ghost by a Christian missionary and aKoknastha Brahmin in a debate against a Deshastha Brahmin.
 Another Brahmin remarks with scorn about the impurity of the Khandoba temple, visited by Shudras and whose priests are non-Brahmin Guravs.
 The Marathi term "khel-khandoba", which is taken to mean "devastation" in general usage, refers to the possession of devotee by the god in his sect.